stsaz/phiola/README.md

 # Create a playlist from all .mp3 files in the directory
 phiola list create "My Music" -include "*.mp3" -o my-music.m3u

+# Sort entries (by file name) in all playlists in the current directory
+phiola list sort *.m3u
 ```

 Currently supported commands: